SPLATteam/SPLAT-WebGuide/docs/working_with_technologies.rst

 The generic technologies are normally set up in a way that they don't come online in reference scenaerios.
 One of the main motivations to have generic technologies in the model is to make the model tech-agnostic, which in turn increases acceptance among stakeholders.

-The Technology tabs are listed at :ref:`technologysheets`
+The technologies in SPLAT are further sub-classified into different levels as given in :ref:`tech_naming`.

-This section describes how to view, add and change technologies using the SPLAT Excel Interface.
+The sections below describe the ways to view, add and change technologies using the SPLAT Excel Interface.

 .. _view_tech_inputs: